 MORE ABOUT JENNY

-Working at San Quentin State Prison was a life-changing experience for Dr. Espinoza-Marcus.
+Jenny Espinoza-Marcus has served in leadership roles in some of our nation’s most challenging and underserved settings including as a Chief Physician and Surgeon in California’s prison system and Medical Director of a homeless veterans clinic in downtown San Francisco.
+However, it was her experience working on-the-ground as a primary care provider at San Quentin State Prison that inspired Dr. Espinoza-Marcus to become a Culture of Health leader.
 She had the opportunity to get to know patients over several years, and kept hearing the same stories about growing up in environments filled with trauma, violence, and poverty.
-In order to fundamentally improve outcomes for her patients in prison, she is now on a mission to delve deeper than treating symptoms and illnesses, working collaboratively to build a Culture of Health to address the cycle of systemic and health inequities that got them there in the first place.
+In order to fundamentally improve outcomes for her patient population, she is now on a mission to delve deeper than treating symptoms, working collaboratively to build a Culture of Health to address the cycle of systemic and health inequities that got them there in the first place.